-(Tuesday after the Sixth Sunday after Trinity)
+(Saturday after the Thirteenth Sunday after Trinity)

 Dómine, lábia mea apéries.